Luteinizing Hormone (LH): Levels and Key Roles

 Understanding the normal ranges for LH levels is crucial for interpreting test results.
 These ranges can vary depending on age, sex, and specific phases of the menstrual cycle in women:

-Normal ranges suggested by the Cleveland Clinic are:
+Normal ranges are:

 • Women: